-This blog post was first published September 10, 2019 and updated it September 2021.
+This blog post was first published September 10, 2019 and later updated September 2021.

 A lot has changed in our world since the original post, but one thing hasn’t -> writing to figure things out still works!

-As an Instructional Coach, I listen to people thinking through things at work.
-It’s a large part of my role… to listen.
+As an Instructional Coach, I listen to people thinking through things at work every day.
+In fact, it’s a large part of my role… to listen.

 Just this week, I listened as a fellow teacher who’s in a new teaching role this year shared how much she dislikes what she’s doing.

 To be clear, she likes her students.
-What she doesn’t like are the systemic challenges found in Education.
+What she doesn’t like are the systemic challenges found in public education.
 I’ve said for 10+ years that the U.S. educational system is outdated and falls short of serving

 all most students effectively.

 As I listened, I could hear myself saying to her in my head, “Write it down.
 Work through it.
-I promise.
-It will help.”
+I promise it will help.”
 And yet, I didn’t say it because I knew it would fall on deaf ears.
-She needed to vent and trusts that she can be honest with me.
-She can.
+She needed to vent.
+She trusted that she could be honest with me.

 Are you kidding, Robin?
 It’s not that simple.